Dismemberment: Slicing to pieces by elephant

-Particularly in South-Eastern Asia, execution by trained elephants was a form of capital punishment practiced for several centuries.
+Particularly in South Asia, execution by trained elephants was a form of capital punishment practiced for several centuries.
 The techniques by which the convicted person was executed varied widely but did, on occasion, include the elephant dismembering the victim by means of sharp blades attached to its feet.
-The Muslim traveller Ibn Battuta, visiting Delhi in the 1330s, has left the following eyewitness account of this particular type of execution by elephants:
+The Muslim traveler Ibn Battuta, visiting Delhi in the 1330s, has left the following eyewitness account of this particular type of execution by elephants:

 Quartering procedure in the Holy Roman Empire

 In the Holy Roman Empire emperor Charles V's 1532 Constitutio Criminalis Carolina specifies how every dismemberment (quartering) should ideally occur:

 Thus, the imperially approved way to dismember the convict within the Holy Roman Empire was by means of cutting, rather than dismemberment through ripping the individual apart.
 In paragraph 124 of the same code, beheading prior to quartering is mentioned as allowable when extenuating circumstances are present, whereas aggravating circumstances may allow pinching/ripping the criminal with glowing pincers, prior to quartering.

-The fate of Wilhelm von Grumbach in 1567, a maverick knight in the Holy Roman Empire who was fond of making his own private wars and was thus condemned for treason, is also worthy of note.
-Gout-ridden, he was carried to the execution site in a chair and bound fast to a table.
+Wilhelm von Grumbach was a maverick knight in the Holy Roman Empire; he was fond of making his own private wars and was thus condemned for treason.
+Gout-ridden, in 1567, he was carried to the execution site in a chair and bound fast to a table.
 The executioner then ripped out his heart, and stuck it in von Grumbach's face with the words: "von Grumbach!
 Behold your false heart!"
 Afterwards, the executioner quartered von Grumbach's body.
 His principal associate was given the same treatment, and an eyewitness stated that after his heart had been ripped out, Chancellor Brück screamed horribly for "quite some time".

 One example of a highly aggravated execution is illustrated by the fate of Bastian Karnhars on 16 July 1600.
 Karnhars was found guilty of 52 separate acts of murder, including the rape and murder of 8 women, and the murder of a child, whose heart he had allegedly eaten for rituals of black magic.
 To begin, Karnhars had three strips of flesh torn from his back, before being pinched 18 times with glowing pincers, having his fingers clipped off one by one, his arms and legs broken on the wheel, and finally, while still alive, quartered.